matteing/instagram-archive-exif/README.md

 ## why?

-the gods at Meta(tm)(r) decided to make life difficult for anyone _who dares_ take their rightfully-owned data anywhere else. god forbid you'd want to move things into a backup service for long-term storage? can't imagine why someone would do such a thing!
+the gods at Meta™®© decided to make life difficult for anyone _who dares_ take their rightfully-owned data anywhere else. god forbid you'd want to move things into a backup service for long-term storage? can't imagine why someone would do such a thing!

 well, apparently me. and I didn't want to manually tag thousands of media files with their date so my gallery app works. so I went the extra mile: all tags returned by instagram in separate JSON files are merge-able using this script.